Sleep Disorders Health Center

 • Soy products, such as tofu and soybeans.
 Soy products contain a plant hormone called phytoestrogen that acts as a weak estrogen.
 However, studies, in general, have not shown significant hot flash reduction with soy products.

-Keep in mind that alternative treatment products are not regulated or controlled by the Food and Drug Administration, and the long-term benefits and risks of these therapies are unknown.
+Keep in mind that alternative treatment products are not regulated or controlled by the FDA, and the long-term benefits and risks of these therapies are unknown.
 Talk to your doctor before you take any alternative products.

 Learn more about menopause.